-Breast Cancer Resource Center: This program, which offers complimentary programs and services to all those affected by breast cancer, is looking for those to help with personal and crisis-based help.
+Breast Cancer Resource Center: This program offers complimentary programs and services to all those affected by breast cancer, and is looking for those to help with personal and crisis-based help.
 Specifically, those with a Master of Social Work (MSW) degree, those with therapist experience, breast cancer survivors, those with medical experience, certified fitness instructors, bilingual speakers (Spanish/Russian/Polish/Arabic), and those with unique hobbies to offer as a therapy program (flora/fauna hike, bullet journals, etc.).

 Judges for Robotics Program: Our program needs energetic, positive and creative minded judges for mock-trial competitions of three robotics teams for students in grades 4 through 12.
 We invite community members with a strong interest or skill in team building, group dynamics, programming or engineering.
 Machinists, entrepreneurs, researchers or engineers are strongly encouraged to apply.
 As we value your commitment, for further information on days and times, please contact us below.

 Robotics Coaches and Mentors: We are looking for coaches and mentors with interests and character that will allow our all-girls Robotics team members to grow in self-confidence, leadership, and life.
 Click here for position descriptions.

 For further information, please contact Renee Giliberti at firstname.lastname@example.org.